tomal-hossain/streetfood/README.md

 ## Features
     * Public Registration, Email Confirmation, Password Recovery & Reset
-    * Display all avaiable foods to all users.
+    * Display all available foods to all users.
 User needs to login to add his own food and later update add delete